Kinheim

-From 2020 to 2024, Kinheim fielded a combined team with fellow Haarlem club DSS, DSS/Kinheim.
-In 2019, DSS defeated Kinheim in the relegation playoff, but DSS could not participate in the league due to financial difficulties.
+From 2020 to 2024, Kinheim fielded a combined team with fellow Haarlem club DSS called DSS/Kinheim.
+DSS defeated Kinheim in the 2019 relegation playoff, but DSS could not participate in the league due to financial difficulties.
 The partnership allowed the combined clubs to continue fielding a team from Haarlem in the Hoofdklasse.
 In August 2024, the two clubs announced their partnership would end, with Kinheim staying in the Hoofdklasse in 2025 and DSS competing in the lower Eerste Klasse.

 On 16 October 2024, Kinheim announced Milan Lammerts would coach the team in 2025.
 He had played for DSS/Kinheim in 2021 and 2022.
-Kinheim lost in the wildcard playoff in its first season back in the Hoofdklasse.
+Kinheim lost in the wild card playoff in its first season back in the Hoofdklasse.